yanxurui/logdog/README.md

     """
     default handler for log event
     """
-    def __call__(self, line, file):
+    def __call__(self, file, lines):
         print(line, end='')

 ```
-It's up to you to deal with the log line in this handler such as mailing, send to wechat and etc. It's a bad idea to do time consuming tasks here because it will delay other other logs' handling even though it won't cause write event missing.
+It's up to you to deal with the log line in this handler such as mailing, send to wechat and etc.

 #### includes & excludes
 They are regular expressions and both are optional.